stormid/scaffold/docs/making-websites/html.md

 ```

 ### Meta tags
 To add Page-specific meta tags export an Array of meta Objects from a Page .js file.
-A meta Object consists of a content property, and either a name or property property:
+A meta Object consists of a 'content' property, and either a 'name' or 'property' property:

 ```
 export const meta = [